The Private People list identifies all of the living and confidential people who are in your private tree (your "FamilySearch tree").

 Confidential people

 System administrators can determine that a Family Tree person must be confidential.
-If you added the name, the record moves to your tree.
+If you added the name, the record moves to your private tree.
 Status as living or deceased does not impact confidential records in Family Tree.

 The need to make a person's record confidential is rare.
-The standards required to set a record as confidential are high and it is a status that you cannot request.
+The standards required to set a record as confidential are high, and it is a status that you cannot request.

 Transition to personal Family Tree

-In August 2014, FamilySearch changed the how information about living and confidential people was handled.
+In August 2014, FamilySearch changed how the information about living and confidential people was handled.

 During this transition, FamilySearch created copies of the living and confidential people whose data you could see in Family Tree.
 We put the copies into the Private People list in Family Tree, and you can see them when you display your information in Family Tree.